 The allocation between cash and non-cash NEO compensation is influenced by the practices of subjective and objective analysis conducted by the Compensation Committee, and is intended to reflect the Compensation Committee's determination of the appropriate compensation mix among base pay, annual cash incentives and long-term equity incentives.
 Actual cash and equity-based incentive awards are determined based on the performance of the Company or the individual NEO, depending on the position of the NEO, the type of award and the Company's performance, compared to established goals.
-For the year ended December 31, 2015, the elements of the compensation mix for the NEOs included:
+For the year ended December 31, 2016, the elements of the compensation mix for the NEOs included:

-- Base salary, which is designed to attract and retain executives over time: - Annual performance bonus compensation, which is designed to focus on business objectives established by the Compensation Committee for a particular year; - Long-term equity-based incentive compensation in the form of stock option grants; - Broad-based employee retirement, welfare and fringe benefits programs, and other personal benefits; - Executive deferred compensation and, for those NEOs who are eligible, post-retirement medical benefits.
+- Base salary, which is designed to attract and retain executives over time; - Annual performance bonus compensation, which is designed to focus on business objectives established by the Compensation Committee for a particular year; - · Long-term equity-based incentive compensation in the form of stock option awards; - Broad-based employee retirement, welfare and fringe benefits programs, and other personal benefits; and - Executive deferred compensation.